Aliases for PPM1L Gene

 GeneCards Summary for PPM1L Gene

 PPM1L (Protein Phosphatase, Mg2+/Mn2+ Dependent 1L) is a Protein Coding gene.
-Among its related pathways are Development Dopamine D2 receptor transactivation of EGFR and MAPK Signaling: Oxidative Stress Pathway.
-GO annotations related to this gene include protein serine/threonine phosphatase activity.
-An important paralog of this gene is ILKAP.
+Among its related pathways are Metabolism and Development Dopamine D2 receptor transactivation of EGFR.
+Gene Ontology (GO) annotations related to this gene include protein serine/threonine phosphatase activity.
+An important paralog of this gene is PPM1F.

 UniProtKB/Swiss-Prot for PPM1L Gene

 Acts as a suppressor of the SAPK signaling pathways by associating with and dephosphorylating MAP3K7/TAK1 and MAP3K5, and by attenuating the association between MAP3K7/TAK1 and MAP2K4 or MAP2K6.